Murray

 How to Pronounce Murray

 Our model has identified 3 different pronunciations for the name Murray.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 66.7% confident that Murray is pronounced as MER-ee.
-The next most likely pronunciation is MUH-ree, at 18.8% confidence.
+Our model is 66.7% confident that Murray is pronounced as MER-ee, which has 2 syllables.
+The next most likely pronunciation is MUH-ree, at 18.8% confidence, with 2 syllables.

 2